Tevaughn Campbell: Canadian Football League

-New York Jets (NFL)
+New York Jets

 On January 4, 2019, Campbell signed a reserve/future contract with the New York Jets of the NFL.
 He was waived on August 31, 2019.

-Los Angeles Chargers (NFL)
+Los Angeles Chargers

 On September 11, 2019, Campbell was signed to the Los Angeles Chargers practice squad.
 He was promoted to the active roster on October 29, 2019, but was waived four days later and re-signed to the practice squad.
 He was promoted back to the active roster on November 25, 2019.
-He was waived on December 9, 2019 and re-signed to the practice squad.
+He was waived on December 9, 2019, and re-signed to the practice squad.
 He signed a futures contract with the Chargers on December 30, 2019.

-In Week 11 against his former team, the New York Jets, Campbell intercepted a pass thrown by Joe Flacco and returned it for a six yard touchdown during the 34–28 win.
+In Week 11 against his former team, the Jets, Campbell intercepted a pass thrown by Joe Flacco and returned it for a six yard touchdown during the 34–28 win.
 This was Campbell's first NFL interception and touchdown.

 On August 23, 2022, Campbell was released by the Chargers.
 He was placed on injured reserve two days later.
 He was released on September 13.